tornadofay/no-profit-from-war/README.md

 I am.
 And I want to say, *enough is enough* — in the most respectful, peaceful, and legal way possible.

-I’m writing from Egypt — just an ordinary person who feels that we have been used by a global system that profits from conflict.
+I’m just an ordinary person who feels that we have been used by a global system that profits from conflict.
 This document presents a practical, ethical proposal to reduce the incentive for war by removing its profit motive.

 ---